Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-For the remainder of this paper we will study the properties of bifurcation diagrams for families of isotopies in $F_k(S)$, where $k$ is as before.
-We first note that given a $C^3$ curve of diffeomorphisms $f_t:S\to S$, $t\in[0,1]$, the bifurcation diagram is not unique.
-However, by the definition of the edges and vertices, it is easy to see that the following holds: \begin{corollary} Let $I=f_t:S\to S$, $t\in[0,1]$ be a $C^3$ curve of diffeomorphisms as in Definition \ref{bifurcationgraph}.
-If $\Gamma_1$ and $\Gamma_2$ are two different bifurcation diagrams both corresponding to the isotopy $I$, they are isomorphic as colored graphs. \end{corollary} \begin{proof} Let $(V_1,E_1),(V_2,E_2)$ denote the collections of vertices and edges corresponding to $\Gamma_1$ and $\Gamma_2$.
-By the definition, it is immediate that $V_1$ can be bijected to $V_2$ precisely in one way.
-Similarly, $E_1$ can be bijected to $E_2$ in a canonical way, which completes the proof. \end{proof} This Corollary motivates us to define the following: \begin{definition} Let $S$ be a smooth closed manifold of dimension $n\geq2$, and let $F_k(S)$ be as before.
+Note that since we assume the one-parameter family is in $F_k(S)$ - i.e., a periodic orbit is allowed to split to at most $k+1$ periodic orbits - it immediately follows the vertex of every graph $\gamma\in \Gamma$ has valence \textbf{at most} $k+2$.
+In particular: \begin{itemize} \item A vertex corresponding to a saddle node has degree 2, \item A vertex corresponding to period doubling has degree 3. \item A vertex corresponding to type $m\geq3$ bifurcation has degree 4. \item A vertex corresponding to a $j$-junction, $k+1\geq j>3$ has degree $j+1$. \end{itemize} \end{definition}

+Having defined the bifurcation diagram of a given one-parameter family $f_t:S\to S$, $t\in(0,1)$ in $F_k(S)$, $k\geq1$, we now move to discuss the bifurcation diagrams corresponding to one-parameter families in $F_j(S)$ as a collection of graphs.
+To this end, we define the following: \begin{definition} Let $S$ be a smooth closed manifold of dimension $d\geq2$ and let $F_k(S)$ be as before.
 Then, $B_k(S)$, the \textbf{bifurcation set of $F_k(S)$,} will denote a collection of colored graphs satisfying the following: \begin{itemize} \item There exist a map $\pi:F_k(S)\to B_k(S)$ assigning each curve in $F_k(S)$ a bifurcation diagram. \item If $\Gamma\in B_k(S)$, then $\pi^{-1}(\Gamma)$ is non-empty. \end{itemize} \end{definition}

+In other words, $B_k(S)$ is a "moduli space" of possible bifurcation diagrams.
+Note that in general, there is no good reason to assume $\pi$ is injective - for example, consider to isotopies creating different horseshoes, as illustrated in Figure \ref{horseshoes}.
+By \cite{KY4} we know that under certain conditions, periodic orbits in both would be expected to appear via a period-doubling cascades of attractors.
+If $\Gamma_1$ and $\Gamma_2$ are the bifurcation diagrams corresponding to these isotopies, it may well be that $\Gamma_1=\Gamma_2$.